 If a trader has inside knowledge about a particular stock, and makes trades or changes their position based on that knowledge in order to profit based on their expectations derived from that knowledge, that’s generally considered a way of cheating the markets.
-It can not only involve stocks, but also derivatives, such as options or futures.

 A Front Running Example

 Let’s run through a hypothetical example of how one form of front running may work.

 Say there’s a day trader working for a brokerage firm, and they manage a number of client’s portfolios.
 One of the broker’s clients calls up and asks them to sell 200,000 shares of Company A. The broker knows that this is a big order — big enough to affect Company A’s stock price immediately.